Dalia-21/rpi-projects/lib/README.md

 # README
 The files in this directory are general purpose modules for use with several devices which I use with the Pico.
 These modules are used in several other projects in this repository.
-The files can't be included in a package, since they are used with the Pico, which has a fairly flat directory structure.
-Instead, in order to make use of these libraries, copy the files to the main folder of the Pico's storage, along with the main program which makes use of them, and import classes and functions as needed.
+The files can be placed in a ```lib``` directory on the Pico, which needs to be on the system path.
+On my system when I created this folder, it was automatically added to the path.
+When I placed files in that folder, the imports did not work.
+All I had to do was unplug the Pico and plug it back in, and then they worked as expected.